neunato/homm3-unpacker/readme.md

 ```
 ----------

-Unpacking images from large LODs can take several minutes.
-It'd be nice to get some feedback while running - the following logs the completion of each parsed DEF.
+Unpacking images from large LODs can take several minutes, it'd be nice to get some feedback while running.
+Let's log the completion of each parsed DEF:

 ```javascript
 async function example5(path) {